bioidiap/bob.measure/doc/guide.rst

 identification tasks.
-It can be plotted using the :py:func:`bob.measure.plot.detection_identification_curve` function, but it requires at least one open-set probe, i.e., where no corresponding positive score exists, for which the FAR values are computed.
-Here, we plot the detection and identification curve for rank 1, so that the recognition rate for FAR=1 will be identical to the rank one :py:func:`bob.measure.recognition_rate` obtained in the CMC plot above.
+It can be plotted using the :py:func:`bob.measure.plot.detection_identification_curve` function, but it requires at least one open-set probe, i.e., where no corresponding positive score exists, for which the FPR values are computed.
+Here, we plot the detection and identification curve for rank 1, so that the recognition rate for FPR=1 will be identical to the rank one :py:func:`bob.measure.recognition_rate` obtained in the CMC plot above.

 .. plot::